Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

 \subsection{Price Impact {Model}}

-Let $Z$ denote the number of zones and let $q_t \in \mathbb{R}^Z$ be the vector of signed bidding quantities (MWh) at time $t$, where $q_{t,z}>0$ represents an INC (virtual demand) in zone $z$ at time $t$ and $q_{t,z}<0$ represents a DEC (virtual supply).
+Let $Z$ be the number of zones in the considered market, and let $q_t \in \mathbb{R}^Z$ be the vector of signed bidding quantities (MWh), where $q_{t,z}>0$ represents an INC (virtual supply) in zone $z$ at time $t$ and $q_{t,z}<0$ represents a DEC (virtual demand).
 For each hour $t$ and zone $z$, denote